What is Broke-Ass Stuart?

 Who is Stuart Schuffman?

 Stuart Schuffman, aka Broke-Ass Stuart, is a travel writer, poet, TV host, activist, and general shit-stirrer.
 His website BrokeAssStuart.com is one of the most influential arts & culture sites in the San Francisco Bay Area and his freelance writing has been featured in Lonely Planet, Conde Nast Traveler, The Bold Italic, Geek.com and too many other outlets to remember.
-His weekly column, Broke-Ass City, appears every other Thursday in the San Francisco Examiner.
+His weekly column, Broke-Ass City, appeared every Thursday in the San Francisco Examiner for over 6 years.
 Stuart’s writing has been translated into four languages.
 In 2011 Stuart created and hosted the travel show Young, Broke, and Beautiful on IFC and in 2015 he ran for Mayor of San Francisco and got nearly 20k votes.

 In 2011 IFC aired the Broke-Ass Stuart created show Young, Broke & Beautiful.
 Stuart got to travel the country in search of the weird and wonderful.
 Watch the first episode below and see the rest right here

 books and zines